chaw/r7rs-libs/README.md

 A repackaging of an R6RS implementation by Jeffrey Mark Siskind for automatic differentiation: https://github.com/qobi/R6RS-AD

+* AD is the automatic-differentiation package itself

-* Does not work with Kawa, due to an implementation restriction: continuations can only be used once
+* The remaining libraries do not work with Kawa:
+  * due to an implementation restriction: continuations can only be used once
+  * compiled 'reduced-gradient' fails

 ## NLTK